dalalsunil1986/react-native-redux-boilerplate-1/README.md

 # react-native-redux-boilerplate
-This repository provides the starting file configuration to begin with your react-native and redux application.
+This package provides the starting file configuration to begin with your react-native and redux application.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instruction would get you an up and running react-native app with redux.

 ### Prerequisites
 The only Prerequisites for this project are: